*This page is about superabsorbent polymer for the plant, potassium polyacrylate, water-retaining agent/gel.

-- Starch based SAP – which is totally biodegradable in soil and bring nutrient to plants;
+- Starch-based SAP – which is totally biodegradable in soil and brings nutrient to plants;

-- Minerals based SAP – which is available in soil for years.
+- Minerals-based SAP – which is available in the soil for years.

 Does potassium polyacrylate physically change the amount of water a plant needs for optimum growth?

 Plants require a specific amount of water for optimal growth.
 Potassium polyacrylate doesn’t change that amount, but It does manage water more efficiently.
 Instead of water being dispersed into the soil or evaporating, it is absorbed by potassium polyacrylate and held for the plant to use as needed.
 This “bound water” more effectively and efficiently nourishes the plant.

 Does potassium polyacrylate change the nature of the moisture it absorbs?

 No, it triggers no chemical reactions.
 Potassium polyacrylate merely absorbs moisture and any water-soluble nutrients it contains, and remains suspended in the plant root zone, storing the moisture and nutrients in plant-available form.